-The Company has guidelines for the appointment and selection of the Board to ensure that, prior to appointing a director or recommending a new candidate for election as a director, appropriate checks are undertaken as to the person's character, experience, education, criminal record and bankruptcy history.
+The Company shall ensure that prior to appointing a director or recommending a new candidate for election as a director that appropriate checks are undertaken as to the person's character, experience, education, criminal record and bankruptcy history.

-The following information about a candidate standing for election or re-election as a director must be provided to security holders to enable them to make an informed decision on whether or not to elect or re-elect the candidate:
+The following information about a candidate standing for election or re-election as a director should be provided to security holders to enable them to make an informed decision on whether or not to elect or re-elect the candidate:

-- biographical details, including their relevant qualifications and experience and the skills they bring to the Board; - 2. details of any other material directorships currently held by the candidate; - 3. in the case of a candidate standing for election as a director for the first time: - a. any material adverse information revealed by the checks the entity has performed about the director; - details of any interest, position, association or relationship that might influence, or reasonably be perceived to influence, in a material respect his or her capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the entity and its security holders generally; and - if the Board considers that the candidate will, if elected, qualify as an independent director, a statement to that effect; - 4. in the case of a candidate standing for re-election as a director: - d. the term of office currently served by the director; and - e. if the Board considers the director to be an independent director, a statement to that effect; and - 5. a statement by the Board as to whether it supports the election or re-election of the candidate.
+- 1. biographical details, including their relevant qualifications and experience and the skills they bring to the Board; - 2. details of any other material directorships currently held by the candidate; - 3. in the case of a candidate standing for election as a director for the first time: - a. any material adverse information revealed by the checks the entity has performed about the director; - details of any interest, position, association or relationship that might influence, or reasonably be perceived to influence, in a material respect his or her capacity to bring an independent judgement to bear on issues before the board and to act in the best interests of the entity and its security holders generally; and - c. if the Board considers that the candidate will, if elected, qualify as an independent director, a statement to that effect; - 4. in the case of a candidate standing for re-election as a director: - a. the term of office currently served by the director; and - b. if the Board considers the director to be an independent director, a statement to that effect; and - 5. a statement by the Board as to whether it supports the election or re-election of the candidate.

-A candidate for appointment or election as a non-executive director must provide the Board with the information above and a consent for the Company to conduct any background or other checks the entity would ordinarily conduct.
-The candidate is also required to provide details of his or her other commitments and an indication of time involved and should specifically acknowledge to the Company that he or she will have sufficient time to fulfil his or her responsibilities as a director.
+A candidate for appointment or election as a non-executive director should provide the Board with the information above and a consent for the Company to conduct any background or other checks the entity would ordinarily conduct.
+The candidate should also provide details of his or her other commitments and an indication of time involved and should specifically acknowledge to the Company that he or she will have sufficient time to fulfil his or her responsibilities as a director.